mrsekut/cosense-userscript-dev/README.md

 ## Quick Start

 See [TUTORIAL-ja.md](./TUTORIAL-ja.md) for a detailed step-by-step walkthrough.
+For a working example, see [mrsekut/userscripts](https://github.com/mrsekut/userscripts).

 1. Generate the Tampermonkey bootstrap (one-time):